Blog Header Bg New

 The Number 1 Safety Issue In Construction

-The number one safety issue in construction today is not a single hazard — it is a convergence of human factors: distracted workers, unqualified personnel, and the compounding risks of trade stacking.
-In this blog series, we’re looking at the top safety issues in construction.
-Construction is one of the most hazardous industries in the world — responsible for approximately 1 in 5 workplace fatalities annually, according to the U.S. Bureau of Labor Statistics.
+The number one safety issue in construction today is not a single hazard.
+Instead, it is a convergence of human factors: distracted workers, unqualified personnel, and the compounding risks of trade stacking.
+In this blog series, we explore the top safety issues in construction.
+Construction remains one of the most hazardous industries in the world.
+Specifically, it causes approximately 1 in 5 workplace fatalities annually, according to the U.S. Bureau of Labor Statistics.
 How can construction companies successfully build a safety program and achieve meaningful buy-in?
 We’ve spoken with industry professionals Steve Mellard, National Safety Director at Anning Johnson, and Desire’e Ropel, Safety Manager at Hermanson, to get an insider look at how to manage safety and compliance on active construction sites.

 Number 1 safety issue in construction

-We asked top safety management industry leaders how they manage safety and compliance on their worksites, and posed the question: what is the #1 safety issue in construction today?
+We asked top safety management industry leaders how they manage safety and compliance on their worksites.
+Moreover, we posed the question: what is the #1 safety issue in construction today?

 Construction Safety & Distracted Employees